 The highlights can be seen in a day since Tarragona is a compact city.
 The first stop was the Tarragona Amphitheatre – one of only seven in Spain country preserved and open to the public.
 You can wander freely around the majority of this 2nd-century structure on the coast of the Mediterranean Sea, where you can only imagine how it once accommodated 12,000 eager spectators.

-Historically layered itself, the amphitheatre was built upon during the 6th and 7th centuries, when the Church built a basilica in memory of the martyrs who were killed during the days of Christian persecution.
+Historically layered itself, the amphitheatre was built upon during the 6th and 7th centuries, when the Church built a basilica in memory of the martyrs who perished during the days of Christian persecution.
 Various temples and other structures were built over the top, and later a prison and holiday apartments, before it was finally uncovered for its original foundations as a Roman city to be laid bare.

 A short walk from the amphitheatre, we came to the Roman Circus, which was once used to hold grand horse and chariot races.
 You can climb to the top for a 360 view of the city, and parts of the lower spectator archways remain.